Croston: Transport

-Croston railway station serves the village and is on the Ormskirk Branch Line, originally built & opened by the Liverpool, Ormskirk and Preston Railway (later taken over by the Lancashire and Yorkshire Railway) in 1849. the rail link was reduced to single line working in 1970.
+Croston railway station serves the village and is on the Ormskirk Branch Line, originally built & opened by the Liverpool, Ormskirk and Preston Railway (later taken over by the Lancashire and Yorkshire Railway) in 1849.
+The rail link was reduced to single-line working in 1970.
 Croston has bus connections to nearby Leyland, Chorley, Southport, and Preston.

 Education

 Bishop Rawstorne Church of England Academy is the secondary school based in the village.
 It has between 800 and 900 pupils from the ages of 11 to 16.

-The footballer Mark Bonner played professionally for a number of years at Blackpool.
-Andrew Sprake the bassist from the band Failsafe, who featured in an episode of Inbetweeners, also studied here.
+Andrew Sprake and Simon Humphries from the band Failsafe, who featured in an episode of Inbetweeners, also studied here.
 The DJ Dave Dawson also studied here.
 Dave makes the Mind the gap announcements on the Docklands Light Railway.

 Croston Old School is now a community resource centre.
 The building is a Grade II listed building which originates from 1660 but was substantially rebuilt in 1827, when the work was funded by subscriptions.
 Date stones commemorating both the original build and the rebuild are evident in the first-floor wall.
 It is located within the churchyard, in the centre of the village at the end of Church Street and next to the church building.
 Until 1999 the buildings were used as a school.
 Croston Old School Community Trust's grant from the National Lottery for £481,062 has funded the majority of a scheme to create a community resource centre for Croston.